 Your personal data is stored by Tacx on its servers, and on the servers of the database management services Tacx engages, located also in the United States.
 Tacx retains data for the duration of the user’s relationship with Tacx and otherwise as required under applicable law.
 Personal data will be kept for no longer than is necessary for the purposes for which your personal data are processed.
 We will retain your personal data as long as you are a Tacx user or require our services so that we can provide these services to you.

-At the moment you cancel your Tacx membership or withdraw your consent for the processing of your personal information, all your personal data received and stored are erased if no longer needed by us.
-Unless we are required to retain this personal data by law or to comply with our regulatory obligations.
+At the moment you cancel your Tacx membership or withdraw your consent for the processing of your personal information, all your personal data received and stored are erased unless we are required to retain this personal data by law or to comply with our regulatory obligations.
 In such a case, we will only keep this personal data for as long as necessary.
-For more information on where and how long your personal data is stored, and for more information on your rights of erasure and portability, please contact us at email@example.com.
-We will respond to your request in a reasonable timeframe, and in any event in less than 30 days.

 When you visit our Site or Software, we may collect information about the type of device you use, your device’s unique identifier, the IP address of your device, your operating system, the type of internet browser that you use, usage information, diagnostic information, and location information from or about the computers, phones, or other devices on which you install or access our Products or Services.
 Where available, our Services may use GPS, your IP address, and other technologies to determine a device’s approximate location to allow us to improve our products and Services.